plone/plone.scale/README.rst

 exactly 64x64) are set as attributes on the ``img`` tag to speed up browser rendering.

-If you prefer Genshi syntax and have the :class:`IImageScaleStorage` interface in scope the syntax looks like this::
+If you prefer Genshi syntax and have the ``IImageScaleStorage`` interface in scope the syntax looks like this::

   <img py:with="thumbnail=IImageScaleStorage(context).scale('logo', width=64, heigh=64)"